 Why we located here.
-A Community of Communities!
+A Creative Community of Communities!

 This is the land of Pele, ka wahine ʻai honua — the woman who eats the land.
 When we purchased the land that became Hedonisia, we knew there was always the possibility of a lava flow affecting us.
 After all, our location is officially designated as Lava Zone One.

 The intentional communities of the Puna region provide most of the green jobs and sustainable development in the Puna area.
 They are protected by the volcano but always with the possibility that everything built can be taken away in molten lava.

 One of the ironic benefits of living on an active volcano is that nobody can build a 5-star hotel here!
 Insurance rates and bank financing are very difficult to obtain in high lava zones.

 As a result, high rise buildings, strip malls and other big development that have ruined much of Hawaii's natural beauty, is simply not feasible here.
 Property values are relatively low.
 This encourages idealistic people from around the world to move to Hawaii, buy land and start a community!
 (We would include ourselves in this category!)

 Like most of the communities in Lower Puna, living in a high lava zone area gives us a little less interference from county officials.
 This can perhaps explain why more intentional communities are located here than in much of the USA, Europe and the world in general.

 The lava flow has now destroyed our community.
 However, this area is so special that we will return and rebuild.

 A Brief Community History of our Rainforest Home in Hawaii